 A. PROGRAM DESCRIPTION

 The U.S. Embassy Argentina Public Affairs Section (PAS) announces the availability of funding through its Public Diplomacy Grants Program.
 This Annual Program Statement outlines funding priorities, strategic themes, and procedures for submitting requests for funding.

-Purpose of Grants: The Grants Program supports projects proposed by U.S. and Argentine academic, cultural, educational, and other non-profit organizations and/or individuals that fulfill U.S. Embassy goals and objectives: to promote security and economic prosperity through academic and cultural initiatives seeking to promote and increase understanding between U.S. and Argentine people and institutions.
+Purpose of Grants: The Grants Program supports projects proposed by U.S. and Argentine academic, cultural, educational, and other non-profit organizations and/or individuals that fulfill U.S. Embassy goals and objectives: to promote economic prosperity and security through academic and cultural initiatives seeking to promote and increase understanding between U.S. and Argentine people and institutions.

-The Grants Program assists Argentine organizations in carrying out programs aimed at developing communities, providing new opportunities for citizen engagement, and promoting and advancing issues of public importance, focusing on the following topics:
+The Grants Program assists organizations in carrying out programs aimed at providing new opportunities for citizen engagement, and promoting and advancing issues of public importance, focusing on the following topics:

 - English language teaching and learning; (priority: training secondary school teachers of undeserved populations and English language teaching in institutions of higher education);

-- Cultural, artistic, and athletic activities (priority: those aimed at improving social inclusion and integration for marginalized groups)
+- Cultural, artistic, and athletic activities (priority: those aimed at improving social inclusion)

 - Science & technology cooperation

 Examples of prior projects include, but are not limited to:

 - U.S. experts conducting speaking tours/public talks or round table discussions with counterparts in Argentina;